 What is E-commerce?

-Other terms for e-commerce include electronic commerce, internet commerce or online commerce.
-It refers to all activities that involve buying or selling of goods and services online.
+Other terms for e-commerce include electronic commerce, internet commerce, or online commerce.
+It refers to all activities that involve buying or selling goods and services online.
 Simply, it has the same concept as brick-and-mortar stores, only all the transactions and interactions happen through the internet.
-You can purchase various products, from clothes or sport equipment to software solutions and other services.
+You can purchase various products, from clothes or sports equipment to software solutions and other services.

-E-commerce does not longer happen mostly on laptops.
+E-commerce does no longer happen mostly on laptops.
 Nowadays, mobile devices are in the lead.
 This year, mobile commerce is expected to cover more than half of all online sales activities.

-#2 B2B - Business to Business: It defines a model where a business is selling either products or services to another business.
-CloutTalk counts as a B2B e-commerce model, since we offer software solutions to other companies.
+#2 B2B – Business to Business: It defines a model where a business is selling either products or services to another business.
+CloudTalk counts as a B2B e-commerce model since we offer software solutions to other companies.